 In a word – yes.
 Or in two words – hell yeah!

-The key piece of tech on Medusa’s card is that Braid Bash (her 5-dice builder attack) has Flurry – meaning that it you roll a Wild, you get to do it all again.
+The key piece of tech on Medusa’s card is that Braid Bash (her 5-dice builder attack) has Flurry – meaning that if you roll a Wild and a crit, you get to do it all again.
 We’ve seen this before, but what puts Medusa over the top is that as an Inhuman, she has an innate reroll to fish for that Wild; and if she does damage, Medusa gets to push the target character Short.

 The really mad thing is that there is no limitation on who the Flurry attacks must target: you can go after the same character again, or someone else, entirely at your choosing.
-And in my head, I have already lined up some truly epic Whisper attacks with all this push-me pull-you.
+Just remember that the Push comes before damage is dealt and don’t move your target out of range!
+In my head, I have already lined up some truly epic Whisper attacks with all this push-me pull-you.

 Her attacks are generally weak, but with generous range; the real power, of course, is in the conditions that she puts out.
 If Crystal is loaded up with enough Power to kick out Elemental Onslaught, she can conceivably slap three separate conditions on some poor chump, with the innate Inhuman rerolls to help seek out those Wilds.

 A really nice exploration of design space here is that enemy characters cannot shake Incinerate, Slow or Stun within Range 3 of Crystal, and I can’t wait to give that a go.
 I’d love to see what a conditions-focused roster would look like, and Crystal would really have her niche in that: light ’em up on Demons Downtown and watch them burn.

 Crystal hits like a wet lettuce and when push comes to shove she might be a little too fragile for her own good, but it’s a very interesting card and one that I think the mad scientists will enjoy exploring.
 Grade: B for power, A for design and creativity